Cape Town in Winter | 21 November 2019 | ExpatCapeTown

 What's Cape Town in winter like?
 Rain, wind, hail, snow?
 Or Sunshine as usual?
 How cold does it get?
 What to pack?

-Well, we currently are experiencing the first big winter storm for 2017 and as the meteorologists had issued severe weather warnings the previous days, it was deemed safest to even close the Cape Town schools for the day - something we never experienced during our more than 10 years of living in South Africa!
-While we had quite some lashings of rain and heavy gusts over night, we still experience strong winds, however, the much awaited rain seems quite minimal.
-Looking at our sky, it seems actually more sunny than during any other winter storm we had experienced over the last years!
+Well, it's not always big winter storms as we had in 2017 when the meteorologists had issued such severe weather warnings that it was deemed safest to even close the Cape Town schools for one day - something we never experienced before during our more than 10 years of living in South Africa!
+Usually we have quite some lashings of rain and heavy gusts mainly during nighttime, when we still experience strong winds, however, the rains seems never to be to much.
+Looking at our sky, it seems actually more sunny than during any other winter storm we had experienced overseas!
 Blue sky interspersed with clouds, then ten minutes later, dark as can be with heavy rain, but that lasts only a couple of minutes, then the sun comes out again.

 Have you ever considered travelling to Cape Town during the months of June or July?
 That means during winter in the Southern Hemisphere?
 Winter here is officially from the months of June to August.